benlavender/homelab-docs/guides/CheatSheet.md

 get fetch
 # Fetch updates from a specific remote:
 git fetch <name>
+# Fetch updates from all remotes:
+git fetch --all
 # Push all commits to origin from the main branch:
 git push origin <master | main>
 ```